More

 How to Implement Patch Management in Your Organization

-Here’s a breakdown of how to implement effective patch management across your network’s systems:
+Here’s a breakdown of how to implement efficient patch management across your network’s systems:

 1. Seeing the Big Picture: Centralized Visibility